vsrinivas/fuchsia/docs/getting_started.md

 port install autoconf automake libtool libpixman pkgconfig glib2
 ```

+## Install Toolchains

+If you're developing on Linux or OSX, there are prebuilt toolchain binaries avaiable.
+Just run this script from your Magenta working directory:
+./scripts/download-toolchain

-## Build Toolchains
+## Build Toolchains (Optional)

+If the prebuilt toolchain binaries do not work for you, there are a
-Travis has a set of scripts which will download and build suitable gcc toolchains
+set of scripts which will download and build suitable gcc toolchains
 for building Magenta for ARM32, ARM64, and x86-64 architectures:

 ```